LiMinggang/madedit-mod/README.txt

 Fix: The tab of the selected page could not be seen if a lot of files were opened #115
 Fix: Can't select the whole line by Tripple click or click on Line number area if the line was wrapped #116
 Fix: Negative match was not supported in Regex with case insensitive(Issue 2) #117
-Fix: Number was not highlighted in Text file(Issue 1) #117 Add documents(CN) for Python simplification
+Fix: Number was not highlighted correctly in Text file(Issue 1) #117 Add documents(CN) for Python simplification
 Update boost to 1.60
 Update Python to 2.7.11